 /var/log/pacman – Pacman package manager logs on the Arch Linux distros.

 PS.
-If you liked this post please share it with your friends on the social networks using the sharing buttons or simply leave a reply below.
+If you liked this introductory post about Linux Log Files, please share it with your friends on the social networks using the sharing buttons or simply leave a reply below.
 Thanks.